 Limit this time too strictly and you may have behavioral problems and extreme issues with things like sharing or biting.

-Remember, momma.
+Remember, mama.
 Plenty of us have to work, and our kids turn out just fine.
 Your child will turn out just fine too.
 Kids are resilient and flexible, and life is designed to adapt to obstacles.

 As long as you provide the basic necessities for your child and make the most out of the time you have, you won’t be doing your little ones a disservice.
 Remember, good parenthood engagement is about quality of time, not the quantity of time.